mk-fg/dracut-crypt-sshd/README.md

 overhead and the possibility of loosing the LUKS key/header (and all access to data with it), only then (I think) this module might be useful to you.

+Please also check out "Bad Things" section below before use.

 ### Usage